Healthy communities

 Protect access to gender-affirming care under state law, including coverage mandates for public and private insurers and legal shields for providers against out-of-state attacks

-Create a grant program to support trans-led community organizations providing housing, employment assistance, and mental health services
+Create a grant program to support LGBTQ+ inclusive community organizations providing housing, employment assistance, and mental health services

 Amend the state constitution to protect marriage equality in Delaware